 Step 1: Choose your destination

 So, where do you want to go?
+What is your dream destination?
 Seek inspiration.
 Build a bucket list.
 Research is fun!

 Perhaps you've got a destination in mind, but even so, you might want to find out more about it.
 For example, people ask me how they can combine visiting Santorini, Zakynthos and Athens in a week – and the answer is they can't (which they would have realised if they had looked at a map!).